 At Wellthy Clinic your Cranial Osteopath will try to give some idea of how many treatments are necessary depending on your presentation.
 This will be reviewed at each session depending on your progress and as part of your treatment plan.
 Generally speaking adults will respond to treatment slower in comparison to children.

-Cranial osteopathy is just one of our osteopathic services in London we provide.
+Cranial osteopathy for adults is just one of our osteopathic services in London we provide.
 This osteopathic technique can also be used to help treat running injuries.

 Follow Up Session